MagTek-PaulDeignan/WebHID_Public/docs/mt_V5_js.md

 ### Troubleshooting

 - Device Connection Issues: Check if the device is recognized by `navigator.hid` and ensure the correct vendor ID is used.
-- Incomplete Response Data: Adjust `appOptions.responseDelay` if device responses are truncated or incorrect.

 ### License